SystemsApproach/book/preface.rst

 It has been nearly ten years since the 5th Edition of *Computer
 Networks: A Systems Approach* was published.
 Much has changed in that time, most notably, the explosion of the cloud and smartphone apps onto the scene.
-In many ways, this is reminiscent of the dramatic affect the Web was having on the Internet when we published the 1st Edition of the book in 1996.
+In many ways, this is reminiscent of the dramatic effect the Web was having on the Internet when we published the 1st Edition of the book in 1996.